Updated by Bobby

 It's essentially a mobile recording interface, designed to work with any device.

 Its claim to fame is feature-rich recording capability, packed into a small enclosure that you can take anywhere and use with almost any computer, tablet or smartphone.
+The unit fits nicely into any home recording situation.

 Moreover, IK Multimedia has designed the Duo to record any instrument, including vocals.